etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 <h3>Start SSH authentication agent</h3>

 You then need to start putty's authentication agent with the newly created private key.
-Since I could not script saving the private key, I have no means to know where you saved it, but you can start the authentication agent with the following commnad in your prompt:
+Since I could not script saving the private key, I have no means of knowing where you saved it, but you can start the authentication agent with the following commnad in your prompt:

 {% highlight bat %}